engfuentes/webscrapping-restaurants-sweden/README.md

 The data that is obtained is processed in a Scrapy pipeline and saved to a json file.

 To get the information from the javascript website is used the scrapy-playwright library that allows to use playwright with scrapy.
 To be able to use this library is necesary to run the program in wsl or linux.

+Next stage: Analyze the data with pandas and seaborn libraries.